heloisasorato/AzSHCI-workshop/hands-on-labs/4_Software Load Balancers and More.md

 ![alt text](https://github.com/microsoft/AzStackHCISandbox/blob/188ef296e33892e7ee0cdf29e5112a2e8e99998b/Scenarios/Media/Screenshots/07-res/3-03.png "PowerShell ISE")

-1. In the PowerShell ISE, navigate to ``C:\DNEXAMPLES\03_Software_Load_Balancers_NAT\``
+2. In the PowerShell ISE, navigate to ``C:\DNEXAMPLES\03_Software_Load_Balancers_NAT\``

-2. Load the file ``.\03.01_LoadBalanceWebServerVMs.ps1``
+3. Load the file ``.\03.01_LoadBalanceWebServerVMs.ps1``

-3. Examine the PowerShell Script to see how the Load Balancer is provisioned.
+4. Examine the PowerShell Script to see how the Load Balancer is provisioned.

-4. Run the script.
+5. Run the script.

-5. After the script completes, take note of the VIP that was assigned.
+6. After the script completes, take note of the VIP that was assigned.

 ![alt text](https://github.com/microsoft/AzStackHCISandbox/blob/188ef296e33892e7ee0cdf29e5112a2e8e99998b/Scenarios/Media/Screenshots/07-res/3-02.png "Get the VIP")

-## Exercise 03: Test the Load Balancer
+Task 4: Test the Load Balancer

 In this exercise, you will test out the load balancer.